-To teach the history of the Holocaust at the elementary level, the museum follows the general guidelines, and offers specific recommendations for third-cycle primary students.
-The important thing is to give a base for a deeper study of the history of the Holocaust in high school.
+To teach the history of the Holocaust at the elementary level, the museum follows these general guidelines and offers specific recommendations for third-cycle primary students.
+The goal is to provide a foundation for a more in-depth study of the history of the Holocaust at the high school level.

 1. Respect the sensitivity and cognitive skills of students.